Trusted Ridgeland Attorneys

 Because will contests often involve testimony that is conflicting and issues that are not clearly or easily resolvable, mediation can be a very useful and productive process for all parties.

-If you are challenging or defending the validity of a will or the actions of an executor or trustee, or for any other probate dispute in Madison County, Rankin County, and the surrounding communities, contact the Hancock Law Firm for advice and representation from knowledgeable, skilled, and experienced Mississippi wills, trusts, and estate lawyers.
+Professional guidance and support is just a phone call away.
+If you are challenging or defending the validity of a will or the actions of an executor or trustee, or for any other probate dispute in Ridgeland and the surrounding communities, contact Hancock Law Firm for advice and representation from knowledgeable, skilled, and experienced Mississippi wills, trusts, and estate lawyers.
+From our office in Ridgeland, we represent clients throughout the entire region, including in Madison, Canton, Jackson, Flowood, Annandale, Gluckstadt, and Pocahontas.

 - Family law